Credit card travel insurance options if you’re over 65

-- For credit card insurance, what else do I need to do to get cover?
+- How do I activate the cover?
 Most credit cards that offer complimentary travel insurance require you to pay for some or all of your travel on the card before you leave.
 Others need you to "activate" the cover online before you go overseas.
 If you end up carrying a balance, you could pay more for the card as a result of trying to activate the insurance.

 - Is there an additional premium if I want to use my credit card’s complimentary insurance?
 If you’re looking to cover pre-existing medical conditions or want to get upgraded insurance when you’re over the maximum age for standard complimentary cover, check what premiums and fees may apply.
 Weigh up these costs, along with the card’s annual fee, to decide if purchased or credit card travel insurance will be more suitable for you.